M.A. Courses

 Description: The art of satire as practiced during the Neoclassical Period, including background and theory.
 Emphasis on Dryden, Pope, and Swift.

-ENGL 6466 Studies in Bilingualism
+INGL 6466 Studies in Bilingualism

 Credit hours: 3